Upgrading

 • It is no longer possible to via com.enonic.xp.server.deploy.cfg file.
 This method was not documented, unreliable in cluster installations and insecure.

-Start your new servers and verify everything is working properly
+Start your new server and verify everything is working properly.

-We are now ready to dump data from our existing 7.15 instance.
+We are now ready to dump data from our existing XP7 instance:

 Move dump

-Transfer dump files from previous step to the new instance.
+Transfer the dump archive from the previous step to the new instance.
 For clustered environments, any server will do.

 Load dump

-Now, load the dump into your XP 8 environment i.e.
+Now, load the dump into your XP 8 environment:

-Don’t worry about the command losing connection, this is only related to the system repo (and user) being removed during the operation.
-Watch the log for progress.
+Don’t worry about the CLI losing connection, this is only related to the system repo (and user) being removed during the operation.
+Watch the log for progress and don’t start changing data until all the activity in the XP log is finished.

 All installed applications must be updated to latest versions compatible with XP 8.